tableau/extensions-api/docs/trex_create.md

 3. Save the HTML file and any other files your web app needs.

 4. Start the web service to verify you have the web app and files configured.
 The URL of the server must match the `SERVER` in the manifest file for the add-in.
-Be sure to include the `http://` or `https` in the URL.
+Be sure to include the `http://` or `https://` in the URL.
 If you are using your `localhost` for development work, you might want to set up a lightweight web server, for example, you could use Python 2.7 and the SimpleHTTPServer module:

         python -m SimpleHTTPServer [PORT]